ReturnInfinity/BareMetal/doc/Kernel API.md

 ### b\_output

-Output text to the screen or via serial.
+Output text via the standard output method.
 The string must be null-terminated - also known as ASCIIZ.

 Assembly Registers: